mapninja/Earthsys144/week01/02_TURN_IN_projection_error_measurement_with_qgis.md

-# Projection Error Measurement with QGIS
+# Lab 02: Projection Error Measurement with QGIS

+> **Turn-in for grading:** This lab includes material that must be turned in for grading.
+Complete the required deliverables and submit them as instructed by the course.

 ## Introduction